Luna is an idea for a native iOS app that helps people who experience stress and anxiety sleep better at night by improving their mental well being.

 As a student who is often anxious, I want access to a library of sleep stories, sounds, and audios to listen to before bedtime so that I can calm myself down and fall asleep more easily.

-A task flow diagram was made to help us understand how a user might go about accomplishing the goal of finding a sleep track to help them calm down before bed.
+A golden path was designed for how Alexandria might accomplish the goal of finding a sleep track to help them calm down before bed.
 Here, we brainstormed the screens, flow, call-to-action buttons, and system decisions.
 The diagram below did end up changing as a result of user testing results, but this was the initial concept of Luna.

-Before starting sketches and digitizing a prototype, Raymond and I looked at other apps (competitors and unrelated) for inspiration.
-We set up an InVision board and added categories for various screens and elements then had a discussion of what we wanted to include in Luna.
+Before sketching and creating wireframes, Raymond and I looked at other apps (competitors and unrelated) for inspiration.
+We set up an InVision board and added categories for various screens and elements with the goal of creating an experience that users are familiar with.

 Extracting colours from our mood board helped us achieve a look and feel that was fitting for Luna.

 We chose blue as our primary colour due to its stress-reducing properties.
 The palette is mostly analogous with a mixture of blues and purples.
 A yellow was added for the Luna moon and to help evoke feelings of warmth and optimism.
 In general, the primary colours used in Luna are darker tones to help users reduce eye strain before bed.
 We wanted Luna to be accessible and ensured with our colour choices met WCAG AA standards throughout the app.

 Logo & wordmark